 Tuition and fees vary by program.
 For more information, please visit our Tuition and Fees page.

-Yes, Southern New Hampshire University is accredited by the New England Association of Schools and Colleges, Inc. (NEASC), through its Commission on Institutions of Higher Education (CIHE).
+Yes, Southern New Hampshire University is accredited by the New England Commission of Higher Education, Inc. (NECHE).
 All programs offered by SNHU are encompassed by this regional accreditation.
 To learn more, see advantages of a regionally accreditated college program.

 In addition to regional accreditation, certain SNHU undergraduate and graduate programs also carry specialized programmatic accreditations.
 Please visit our Accreditations page for more information.